 HEALTH PROFESSIONS COMMITTEE

 The Health Professions Committee (HPC) is composed of biology and physical sciences professors who advise students preparing for careers in medicine, dentistry, veterinary medicine and allied health fields.
 Interested students are assigned a HPC faculty adviser as early as freshman year.
 The adviser serves as a mentor for career options and service within the field and formulates the student's letter on behalf of the Health Professions Committee.

 Committee members inform students of the requirements of various professional school exams, such as the MCAT (Medical College Admission Test), DAT (Dental Admission Test) and VCAT (Veterinary College Admission Test).
-The committee is a major factor in the success of SJC graduates, as health professionals and as in-service members in our communities.
+The committee is a major factor in the success of our graduates, as health professionals and as in-service members in our communities.